codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 toc: true
 ---

+Codefresh supports adding custom annotations to several entities, such as projects, pipelines, builds, and Docker images.
-Codefresh supports the annotations of several entities with custom annotations.
-You can use these annotations to store any optional information that you wish to keep associated with each entity.
-Examples would be storing the test coverage for a particular build, or a special settings file for a pipeline.
+Use custom annotations to store any optional information you wish to keep associated with an entity.
+Examples would be storing the test coverage for a particular build, a special settings file for a pipeline, identifying the environments for builds.

-Currently Codefresh supports extra annotations for:

-* Projects
-* Pipelines
-* Builds
-* Docker images

-You can view/edit annotations using the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/){:target="\_blank"} or directly in the Codefresh Web UI.
+You can add, view, and manage annotations in the Codefresh UI or through the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/){:target="\_blank"}.
+You can also define an annotation to be associated with and displayed for a specific build a display

->Notice that the syntax shown in this page is deprecated but still supported.
+>The syntax shown in this page is deprecated but still supported.
 For the new syntax, see [hooks in pipelines]({{site.baseurl}}/docs/pipelines/hooks/).

 ## Adding annotations

+You can add annotations to projects, pipelines, builds, and Docker images.
+The method is identical for all entities.
+Every annotation has a name, type, and value.

+> Annotation names must start with a letter, can be alphanumeric, and include the underscore character.

+### Add annotations in the Codefresh UI

+1. In the Codefresh UI, from the sidebar, select the entity for which to add annotations: [**Projects*](https://g.codefresh.io/projects/){target="\_blank"}, [**Pipelines**](https://g.codefresh.io/pipelines/all/){target="\_blank"}, or [**Builds**](https://g.codefresh.io/builds2){target="\_blank"}.
+1. From the Projects/Pipelines/Builds page, select the specific project/pipeline/build.
+1. Click the context menu on the right, and select **Annotations**.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/codefresh-yaml/annotations/annotation-menu.png"
+url="/images/pipeline/codefresh-yaml/annotations/annotation-menu.png"
+alt="Add annotation in Codefresh UI" caption="Add annotation in Codefresh UI" max-width="60%"
+%}

+{:start="4"}
+1. Do the following:
+    1. Click **Add Annotation**.
+    1. In the **Annotation Key** field, type the name of the annotation.
+    1. Select the annotation type from the **Annotation Type** dropdown.
+    1. Enter the value of the annotation.
+1. To confirm, click **Save**.

+### Add annotations to a Codefresh step

-In the most basic scenario, you can use the [post-step operations]({{site.baseurl}}/docs/pipelines/post-step-operations/) of any Codefresh [step]({{site.baseurl}}/docs/pipelines/steps/) to add annotations:
+In the most basic scenario, use the [post-step operations]({{site.baseurl}}/docs/pipelines/post-step-operations/) of any Codefresh [step]({{site.baseurl}}/docs/pipelines/steps/) to add annotations.

+You can add annotations for any entity, not just the current pipeline.
+You can add annotations to a project,  a different pipeline and build, as shown in the examples below.

+#### Example 1: Annotation for project

 `codefresh.yml`
 {% highlight yaml %}